ndwarshuis/org-ml/README.md

 #### om-elem-build-center-block `(&key post-blank &rest nodes)`

-Build a center-block element with `nodes` as contents.
+Build a center-block element with `nodes` as children.

 The following properties are settable: